apantelic/auto-watering-pcb/README.md

 - HL-52S Relay Module
 - DS1302 Real Time Clock (RTC) module

-## 📁 Project Structure
+## Project Structure

-- `KiCAD/`: All KiCAD schematic and layout files
+- `KiCAD`: All KiCAD schematic and layout files
-- `Images/`: 3D renders and screenshots of the board
+- `Images`: 3D renders and screenshots of the board

 ## Author

-Anđela Pantelić, Electronics student 2025.
+Anđela Pantelić, student of Electrical Engineering 2025.